 While rice whiskey is essentially aged shochu, no one in the U.S. is clamoring for shochu.
 Japanese whisky, on the other hand, is in high demand, and Kikori, made from Japanese-sourced rice, has made a solid showing.

 Vodka is often made from potatoes, but sweet potatoes?
 And for that matter, sweet potato gin?
-And whiskey too?
+And whiskey, too?
 Absolutely.
 Corbin Cash owner Dave Souza, whose family has been farming in California’s San Joaquin Valley for almost 100 years, wanted to find a way to move beyond mere farming.
 The answer was right in front of him in his fields of sweet potatoes.
-The blended whiskey uses an 80/20 split of sweet potatoes and rye, creating a bourbon-like style.
-The gin and vodka have a gentle sweetness to them.
+The blended whiskey uses an 80/20 split of sweet potatoes and rye, creating a bourbon-like style, and the potatoes yield a gentle sweetness in the gin and vodka.

 If you can make rum from molasses and sugar cane, it stands to reason that you can make it from other sugar-based products.
 Of course, the legal definition of rum only allows for the former two distillates.
 But the folks at Wigle decided to experiment anyway, arriving at an intriguing notion of using honey.
 Not only did this feed into the company’s commitment to local ingredients and the owners’ history of beekeeping but also the role of rum in early America.